The Wildflower

-The Wildflower is a 2022 Nigerian film produced by Vincent Okonkwo and directed by Biodun Stephen under the distribution company of Film One Entertainment.
+The Wildflower is a 2022 Nigerian film written by Niyi Akinmolayan and Mannie Oiseomaye and produced by Vincent Okonkwo and directed by Biodun Stephen under the distribution company of FilmOne Entertainment.
 The movie unveils the different domestic abuses faced by women in the society.
 It stars Toyin Abraham, Deyemi Okanlawon, Etinosa Idemudia, Nosa Rex and Zubby Michael.

 Synopsis

 The film revolves around three assaulted women who are living in the same compound.
-The movie took a new dimension when one of them speak up and it sparked a huge revolution.
+The movie takes a new dimension when one of them speaks up and it sparks a huge revolution.

 Premiere

-Though the movie was premiered on 27 May 2022 nationwide to mixed reviews from the audience.The movie generated forty million naira from the box office.
+Though the movie premiered on 27 May 2022 nationwide to mixed reviews from the audience, the movie generated forty million naira from the box office.